PetruGarstea/FreePI/README.md

 Tweets:

-1. The FreeBSD OS is ready.
+1. The FreeBSD OS is ready
 2. The packages were built
-3. pfctl doesnt crashes
+3. Pfctl doesnt crashes
-4. pftop crashes
+4. *** Pftop still crashes
 5. VLAN support tested
-6. firewall and NAT is ready and tested
+6. Firewall and NAT is ready and tested
-7. Working on blocking the advertisements/banners feature
+7. DNS and DHCP are added
+8. Kernel with support of IPsec NAT treversal added
+9. OpenVPN and StrongSwan packages were built